 New year to bring new faces in FCUSD schools, district office

-The Board of Education approved the following selections at its May 10 and May 24 meetings:
+The Board of Education has approved the following selections:

 Director of Athletics: Peter Maroon